 - The DNA processing sites (like Ancestry, 23andMe, etc.) only process a portion of your genome, and I suspect that Livewello and such programs only then report on a subset of what your raw dna file contains.
 So while they do provide a lot of useful information, it is not “complete”.

 It’s also important to keep in mind that being "homozygous for some disease-associated SNP is not the end of story.
-There are so many gene-gene associations that the science is only in its infancy in this regard.
-Some SNPs may protect you at the same time others may increase your risk.
+There are so many gene-gene interactions; and the science is only in its infancy in understanding them… Some SNPs may protect you at the same time others may increase your risk.

 Also, of course, DNA isn’t exactly destiny.
 One may be at increased risk because of heredity but it is possible to lower (and likewise, increase) the risk via lifestyle / environmental factors.